These prices reflect bodies and necks that are sent to us stripped to bare wood or a new guitar body or neck part that's unfinished.

 Any questions, please email us email us.

-*Once your order is placed you will be contacted by us.
-Either by phone or email (your choice) to discuss your Guitar Body and or Neck.
+*Once your order is placed you will be contacted by us to discuss your Guitar Body and or Neck.
 Any questions prior please email us.